tonini/alchemist.el/alchemist-server/README.md

 ```
 $ cd elixir_project
 $ elixir path/to/alchemist-server/run.exs dev
-Alchemist-Server (0.7.0) - press Ctrl+C to exit
 ```

-The Alchemist-Server API is STDIN/STDOUT based, when input sent to a running server process it responds by sending information back to the STDOUT.
+The Alchemist-Server API is `STDIN/STDOUT` based, when input sent to a running server process it responds by sending information back to the `STDOUT`.

 A request consisting of two parts, the request type and the request arguments.